 Chapter Name: Temperature and its Measurements

-Activity Name: Difference in Temperature in Temperature and its Measurements
+Activity Name: Observe temperature in Temperature and its Measurements

 Step by Step Procedure:

-- Ensure that the thermometer is clean and calibrated before starting the experiment.
+- Make sure the thermometer is clean and free from any contaminants before using it.

 Lesson Learnt from Experiment: